College Admissions Essay:

 E. The secret to writing a terrific personal statement is to find a terrific topic.
 Check out this list of posts I wrote all about how to find the perfect topic.

-This post about how to write Prompt #2 for the UC application has more tips and advice, most of which is along the same lines as I’ve spelled out here.
+This post about how to write Prompt #2 for the UC application has more tips and advice, most of which are along the same lines as I’ve spelled out here.

 You can do this!
 Just read up on how to find a great idea, then just pick one and go for it!
 Good luck!